Staying alert and safe

 - Accessible formats and different languages

-If you have symptoms of coronavirus (a high temperature, a new, continuous cough or change in your sense of smell or taste), use the 111 online coronavirus service to check your symptoms.
+If you have symptoms of coronavirus (a high temperature, a new, continuous cough, or a loss or change to your sense of smell or taste), use the 111 online coronavirus service to check your symptoms.
 Only call 111 if you cannot get help online.

 If you have symptoms, you should apply for a test to check if you have the virus.
 Do not wait.